visdesignlab/TulipPaths/README.md

 ## Plugins

+TulipPaths has plugins for analyzing and cleaning connectome data.

+### Find paths plugins

-The plugins enable you to search for nodes and path by their labels inside the Tulip GUI.
+The find paths plugins enable you to search for nodes and path by their labels inside the Tulip GUI.

 Input to the 'Find Nodes (Regex)' plugin is a node label regex.
 This plugin outputs a list of nodes whose labels match the input to regex to your home directory.
 It also sets Tulip's view selection to the list of nodes.